svlada/springboot-security-jwt/etc/blog.md

 By default Spring Security has a number of authentication filter implementations.
 Some of these filters are enabled by default.
 However support for Ajax authentication is not available out of the box.
 In the first part of this tutorial we will implement Ajax authentication by following standard patterns found in Spring Security framework.

-When we think about Ajax authentication we usually mean about process where user is supplying credentials through JSON payload and sending it as a part of XMLHttpRequest.
+When we talk about Ajax authentication we usually refer to process where user is supplying credentials through JSON payload and sending it as a part of XMLHttpRequest.

 Following is the list of components that we'll implement as part of this tutorial: